Introducing Your Dog To A Newborn Baby

 Calm environment on introduction

-It doesn’t have to be complicated or unnerving when introducing your pet for the first time, just follow the guidelines and give them plenty of attention.
+It doesn’t have to be complicated or unnerving when introducing your dog for the first time, just follow the guidelines and give them plenty of attention.
 Sometimes they just need a quick pat on the head or a walk with just you.

 For more informative pregnancy, birth and baby articles, read our Maternity Mum blog.